AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit2.md

 **Requirements of this project**

-Give a Mad Lib with three user inputs, create a user-generated story with the correct parts of speech.
+Give a Mad Lib with five user inputs, create a user-generated story with the correct parts of speech.
 Your program should allow a user to enter values that change the output of a story.
 Specifically, it should include:
 - [ ] a class definition header that matches the file name
 - [ ] a main method for the program